-CANCER TREATMENT: MEDICAID CANCER TREATMENT PROGRAM (MCTP) The CSP actively follows eligible clients diagnosed with cancer or precancerous conditions requiring treatment for enrollment in the MCTP, with a program goal of at least 90 percent of MCTP-eligible clients enrolled.
-During the 2015-2016 program year, 96.2 percent of MCTP-eligible women diagnosed with breast or cervical cancers or precancerous conditions through the CSP were enrolled in the MCTP.
-Figure 14 presents the number of enrollees in the MCTP by type of cancer and program year.
-In the 2015-2016 program year, the overall number of MCTP enrollees (n=278) for all cancer types was slightly lower compared to the previous program year (n=355).
-In the 2015-2016 program year, the percentage of enrollees with a diagnosis of breast cancer was 78.1% (n=217), while the percentage of enrollees with a diagnosis of cervical cancer or precancerous cervical dysplasia was 10.8% (n=30).
+The overall number of MCTP enrollees (n=233) for all cancer types in program year 2016-2017 was slightly lower compared to the previous program year (n=278).
+In the 2016-2017 program year, the percentage of enrollees with a diagnosis of breast cancer was 85.8% (n=200), while the percentage of enrollees with a diagnosis of cervical cancer or precancerous cervical dysplasia was 7.3% (n=17).
 The percent of enrollees with a diagnosis of breast cancer has generally increased over the past 5 years, which is likely explained by the increased focus on the priority population of women ages 50 to 64 years and the higher incidence of breast cancer with increasing age.
-Figure 14 Medicaid Cancer Treatment Program Enrollees By Type of Cancer New York State Cancer Services Program April 2011- March 2016